Website Copyright Infringement Lawyers Explain – how to win?

 To understand what is meant by “specialisations within the specialisation”, we need to go back to some of the basics.
-If you already have a working knowledge of copyright law just bear with me through the following.
+If you already have a working knowledge of copyright law bear with me through the following.
 Only specific works are copyrightable.
 These works are set out in the Copyright, Designs and Patents Act 1988 (the “Act”).
-In fact, at a very high level, the Act is the primary source of UK copyright law, although for certain detailed issues statutes prior and after the Act are important.
-Additionally, as the UK is a common law country, case law (which is fluid), and authoritative text books should also be consulted.
+In fact, at a very high level, the Act is the primary source of UK copyright law, although for specific detailed issues statutes before and after the Act is relevant.
+Additionally, as the UK is a common law country, case law (which is fluid), and authoritative textbooks should also be consulted.

 So s1(1) of the Act sets out the following works as being capable of copyright protection.

 Leaving aside the issue of “originality” the “Works” are literary, dramatic, musical, artistic, sound recordings, films [or broadcasts], a typographical arrangement of published editions.
 A lawyer might specialise in fine art.
 Such a lawyer would be an expert in the area of “artistic” works.
 Naturally, artistic works do not just involve fine arts, but that is certainly one of the specialisations within “artistic” copyright works.
 Such a lawyer would represent artists, art dealers, auction houses and probably marketing enterprises.
 So a lawyer might specialise in fine art within the specialisation of artistic works within the speciality of copyright law.

 One of the areas of specialisation of our firm is in website copyright infringement.
 Website copyright infringement falls within our speciality in electronic, digital media, and copyright law.